roelbaka/php-Json-local-file-storage/README.md

 use composer to install dependencies.

 Chmod save folder 777
-with your browser call generate.php
+with your browser call generate.php?password=Your Password Here
 ~~~